getodk/docs/odk1-src/form-widgets.rst

 appearance
   :tc:`no-calendar`

-The :tc:`no-calendar` appearance displays a "spinner" type date selection.
+The :tc:`no-calendar` appearance displays a spinner-style date selection.
 This is especially appropriate for selecting dates more than one year in the past or future.

 .. image:: /img/form-widgets/date-no-calendar-start.*
   :alt: The no-calendar Date form widget, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Date Widget."
 The hint text is "date type with no-calendar appearance."
 Below that is a button labeled "Select date."
 Below the button is the text, "No date selected."
 Above the question text is the form group name "Date and time widgets."